newchuyalong/libgdx-learning/Bundling-a-jre.md

 On Windows, [launch4j](http://launch4j.sourceforge.net/) can be used to create an EXE that starts the embedded JRE.

 Mac uses a specific folder structure that will appear as an application in OSX.
 A shell script is invoked when the app is run.
-We will post an example soon.
 The app files should be packaged in a DMG so that execute flags are preserved, otherwise some ZIP extractors don't give the resulting files permission to execute.

 Linux uses a shell script.